 1. Imagine you would be in the situation that you see a person in.

-3. You can Practice Active Listening and learn Peaceful Conflict Resolution
+3. You can Practice active and deep Listening and learn Peaceful Conflict Resolution

-All this you can master in the Parent Effectiveness Training that I mention on the classes page.
+All this you can master in the EmPathIQ Communication Family Training.

 You teach your children Empathy best by practicing Empathy yourself.

-Empathy is imitated and used by children when their parents practice it.
+Empathy is imitated and used by children when the adults in their lives practice it.

 Then when the child is in need to receive Empathy they even help you to give it to them.